llms-heart-mir/tutorial/README.md

 But I believe LLMs are here to stay for good reasons.
 This book is my invitation to the field and the ideas, hope you like it.

-Please visit [the web book](https://llms-heart-mir.github.io/tutorial) to read it!
+Please visit [the web book](https://llms-heart-mir.github.io/tutorial) to read it.

 ## How to cite